moshensky/pdf-visual-diff/README.md

 ## Tools

-`pdf-visual-diff` provides scripts for approving or discarding new PDF snapshots.
-To use these scripts, add them to the `scripts` section of your `package.json`:
+`pdf-visual-diff` provides CLI for approving or discarding new PDF snapshots.
+The CLI can be used via `npx` or `npm` by updating the `scripts` section of your `package.json`:

 ```json
 "scripts": {